 Safari Travelers Update – Uganda is Ebola-Free in 2018

-Uganda is Ebola-Free in 2018 – the unfortunate Ebola Outbreak is 2000 Kilometers from Uganda.
-The Ebola Outbreak in the outbreak is being handled differently than the one that caused havoc across the African Continent in 2014 – 2016 when fear took over as the outbreak raged in Western Africa killing many including Health workers.
+Uganda is Ebola-Free in 2018 – that is as another unfortunate Ebola Outbreak has occurred in the Democratic Republic of Congo which neighbors Uganda and Rwanda.
+The Ebola Outbreak in the region is being handled differently than the one that caused havoc across the African Continent in 2014 – 2016 when fear took over as the outbreak raged in Western Africa killing many including Health workers.

-Uganda is Ebola-Free as is the rest of East Africa.
+Presently Uganda is Ebola-Free as is the rest of East Africa.
 Uganda is one of the few African countries with experienced medical staff that know how to contain an Ebola outbreak as demonstrated in the past and based on other disease outbreaks in the past such as the Marburg Virus.

 Uganda is Ebola-Free in 2018 and the government intends for it to remain so.
 People arriving in Uganda are being screened for the Ebola Virus including at Entebbe International Airport.
 The Ministry of Health is ready to deploy staff should Ebola raise its ugly head in the Pearl of Africa.